 The California Master Plan for Higher Education designates the University of California as the primary state-supported academic agency for research.
 UC research contributes to the state and to the nation through discoveries that improve health, technology, welfare and the quality of life.

 UC has more than 800 research centers, institutes, laboratories and programs, and spans 10 campuses, five medical centers, a national energy laboratory and numerous specialized research facilities.
 It has established an unparalleled international reputation for innovative, leading-edge research.
 All academic disciplines are represented in the research enterprise, from telescopic explorations of the far reaches of the universe to advanced imaging technologies that map the workings of the human brain; from the development of new commercial strains of strawberries to the development of medical treatments through the use of stem cells; from the study of the art of ancient China to the analysis of the writings of Mark Twain.
 The extraordinary diversity and quality of research at UC is reflected in the uniformly high rankings assigned to UC campuses and programs by every published ranking of U.S. and worldwide universities (see Chapter 14).

-The Office of the President's Office of Research and Graduate Studies website, www.ucop.edu/research, contains a number of resources about UC's research enterprise.
+The UCOP Office of Research and Graduate Studies website contains a number of resources about UC's research enterprise.

 The UCOP Institutional Research Unit provides dashboards on key metrics.